 But… what really matters is that they received the owls, and hopefully they’re serving as further inspiration to each of the players, whether they’re still active in the game or have moved onto other things because some retired since then.

-Most of all, I thank them for the inspiration to create this gift.
+Most of all, I thank them for the inspiration to create this team gift.
 It’s as though someone kicked an invisible ball of inspiration my way, and I chose to play it back.
 I love that.

 You never know when inspiration will show up, or where it will take you.
 Making those owls actually led me to Portland where I personally found a deeper connection to community and purpose.
 The key is to follow our inspiration with curiosity and childlike wonder.
 That’s where all the fun and beautiful things in life come from.